Skip to Content

 Thankfully, there were treatments other than open heart surgery to address David's issues.

 UPMC experts including A.J.
-Conrad Smith, MD, associate chief of cardiology for Diversity, Equity, and Inclusion in the Division of Cardiology, performed three separate procedures on David’s heart.
+Conrad Smith, MD, interventional cardiologist and medical director of the UPMC Center for Heart Valve Disease, performed three separate procedures on David’s heart.

 “I like to think of it as being fixed one piece at a time,” David chuckles.